openreferral/hsds_example_profile/README.md

 }
 ```

-The reason for this is to ensure that your Profile is only changing the parts of the schema file that you need to change and thereby avoiding any accidents.
+The reason for this is to ensure that your Profile is only changing the parts of the schema file that you need to change and thereby avoid any accidents.
 It also keeps things nice and readable for you (and others!) to maintain your Profile.
 The JSON Merge Patch algorithm will take care of ensuring that your changes are made to the appropriate parts of the schema file.

 You can also remove parts of the HSDS schema through the `null` keyword.
 For example if you wanted to remove `fees` and `fees_description` from `Service` you would include the following in your `profile/service.json`: